OmondiKevin/toxicity-detector/README.md

 ---

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
+- Code style and commenting standards
+- How to write meaningful comments (explain **why**, not **what**)
+- Formatting and linting requirements
+- Testing guidelines

 ## For Reviewers

 **See [REVIEWER_GUIDE.md](REVIEWER_GUIDE.md)** for the simplest way to unzip, set up, and run the project without retraining.